MokubaAttack/scripts/mokuba_colab/mokuup/readme.md

 - img_path : str ( default : "" ) It is a path of a image that is upscaled.
 - loras : str list ( default : [] ) It is the name list of the lora file excluding extension.
 If there is not that file in the working folder, you must input the absolute path.
 - lora_weights : float list ( default : [] ) It is the lora's weight list.
+- up : float ( default : 2 ) It is the upscale.
 - pic_number : int ( default : 10 ) It is the number of the output images.
 - gs : float ( default : 7 ) It is guidance_scale ( a parameter of StableDiffusion ).
 - step : int ( default : 20 ) It is num_inference_steps ( a parameter of StableDiffusion ).